Monitoring Wired Network Health

 Note: The calculation of the Congested Uplink Ports and Multicast Storm Ports health metrics remains independent of the custom SLA defined in the KPI charts below in the interface.

-• DHCP Success: Displays the percentage of successful DHCP bindings for switches that have DHCP snooping configured.
+• DHCP Success: Displays the percentage of successful DHCP bindings of clients that are connected to the switches.
 A DHCP connection attempt is deemed successful when the device has received an IP address from the DHCP server.
 It is possible for a single device to have multiple DHCP connection attempts.

 Click the More details option to access the DHCP sidebar that displays information about the top 5 switches with the highest DHCP failure rates in a donut chart and table that shows the Top 10 Impacted Switches.